percwg/perc-wg/double/draft-ietf-perc-double.md

 * Change any required parameters

 * If a changed RTP header field is not already in the OHB, add it with its original value to the OHB.
-An MDD can add information to the OHB, but MUST NOT change existing information in the OHB.
+An Media Distributor can add information to the OHB, but MUST NOT change existing information in the OHB.

-* If the MDD resets a parameter to its original value, it MAY drop it from the OHB as long as there are no other header extensions following the OHB.
+* If the Media Distributor resets a parameter to its original value, it MAY drop it from the OHB as long as there are no other header extensions following the OHB.
 Note that this might result in a decrease in the size of the OHB.
-It is also possible for the MDD to remove the OHB entirely if all parameters in the RTP header are reset to their original values and no other header extensions follow the OHB.
+It is also possible for the Media Distributor to remove the OHB entirely if all parameters in the RTP header are reset to their original values and no other header extensions follow the OHB.
 If the OHB is removed and no other extension is present, the X bit in the RTP header MUST be set to 0.

-* The MDD MUST NOT delete any header extensions before the OHB, but MAY add, delete, or modify any that follow the OHB.
+* The Media Distributor MUST NOT delete any header extensions before the OHB, but MAY add, delete, or modify any that follow the OHB.

-    * If the MDD adds any header extensions, it must append them and it must maintain the order of the original header extensions in the [@!RFC5285] block.
+    * If the Media Distributor adds any header extensions, it must append them and it must maintain the order of the original header extensions in the [@!RFC5285] block.

-    * If the MDD appends header extensions, then it MUST add the OHB header extension (if not present), even if the OHB merely replicates the original header field values, and append the new extensions following the OHB.
-The OHB serves as a demarcation point between original RTP header extensions introduced by the endpoint and those introduced by an MDD.
+    * If the Media Distributor appends header extensions, then it MUST add the OHB header extension (if not present), even if the OHB merely replicates the original header field values, and append the new extensions following the OHB.
+The OHB serves as a demarcation point between original RTP header extensions introduced by the endpoint and those introduced by an Media Distributor.

-* The MDD MAY modify any header extension appearing after the OHB, but MUST NOT modify header extensions that are present before the OHB.
+* The Media Distributor MAY modify any header extension appearing after the OHB, but MUST NOT modify header extensions that are present before the OHB.

 * Apply the cryptographic transform to the packet.
 If the RTP Sequence Number